 The BMC Teammachine ALR is an entry-level, aluminum road bike, hence the ALR acronym.

-There are two models in the Teammachine ALR lineup.
+There are two models in the BMC Teammachine ALR lineup.
 The difference lies in the choice of electronic vs. mechanical groupsets and wheels.

 More reading : Shimano 105 Di2 (R7100) vs SRAM Rival eTap AXS Groupsets